 The refund of university charges and any additional refunds or payments will be credited to the aid programs in the following order, up to the amount you received for that quarter: Federal Direct Unsubsidized Stafford Loan, Federal Direct Subsidized Stafford Loan, Federal Direct PLUS loan for parents, Federal Pell Grant, Federal Supplemental Education Opportunity Grant, and then other Title IV aid programs.
 Washington College Grant, institutional aid, and private scholarships will be assessed a repayment on a prorated basis as well if you did not attend classes or withdrew from classes before 50% of the quarter had elapsed.
 If any refund remains after crediting these accounts, the balance will be refunded to you.

 Please be aware that if you withdraw from all classes within the first 60% of the quarter, you may owe immediate repayment of a portion of the aid you received (except Direct and Perkins Loans that are payable according to the terms of the promissory note).

-If you remain enrolled but fail to pass any classes, we are required to consider you to have withdrawn unless you provide acceptable documentation of your attendance.
-If you do not provide the required documentation, you will be required to repay all the aid you received, and since you failed to take the appropriate steps to withdraw officially, you will still owe the university for your tuition and other costs incurred.
+If you remain enrolled but fail to pass any classes, we are required to consider you to have withdrawn.
+You will be required to repay all the aid you received, and since you failed to take the appropriate steps to withdraw officially, you will still owe the university for your tuition and other costs incurred.